vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

 These questions are so important they each have their own sections coming up.

-**7. Economic policy.** Our central bank will no longer be _“influ-_
+**7. Economic policy.** Our central bank will no longer be _“influencing the money and credit conditions in the economy.”_ They will
-    _encing the money and credit conditions in the economy.”_ They will have no power or authority to influence interest rates or unem- ployment.
+    have no power or authority to influence interest rates or unem- ployment.
 These will be established in the marketplace based on supply and demand, or influenced as they are today by policy